Gadersd/whisper-burn/README.md

 #### 3. Run the Application

-The audio file must be have a sample rate of 16k.
+The audio file must be have a sample rate of 16k and be single-channel.

 ```
-sox audio.wav -r 16000 audio16k.wav
+sox audio.wav -r 16000 -c 1 audio16k.wav
 ```
 Now transcribe.